-No. Description of land Requirements 1.
-All land zoned under this Scheme and subject to a residential density code.
-Building height (1) Unless otherwise provided for in this Scheme, or set out in an adopted Precinct Structure Plan, Precinct Plan, Local Planning Policy or Local Development Plan, the height of any building on a site with an R-Code as identified on the Scheme Map, shall not exceed the following requirements: Density code Maximum wall Maximum building height R15, R20, R25, R30, 7.0 metres 9.0 metres R35, R40 R50 & R60 10.0 metres 12.0 metres R80, R100 N/A 15.0 metres R160 N/A 18.0 metres R-AC4 N/A 12.0 metres R-AC3 N/A 21.0 metres R-AC2 N/A 24.0 metres R-AC1 N/A 30.0 metres (2) Notwithstanding (1), the local government may per variations to where the maximum building height is measured on a lot in a local planning policy.
-Howe the local planning policy must be consistent with the matters set out in the Table above in relation to maximum wall height and maximum building height the relevant R-Code.
-2 All land zoned or reserved under this Scheme.
-Ground levels (1) Development approval shall not be granted to a new building unless the finished floor level of any habitable room is at least 500 millimetres above the 1 in 100 (1%) annual exceedance probability (AEP) flood event level, inclusive of any forecast sea level rise.
-(2) Notwithstanding (3), the local government may grant development approval to a building with a finished floor level lower than that prescribed in (2) where adequate protection against sub-soil water seepage and a 1 in 100 (1%) AEP flood event is provided.
-(3) Where a development involves a facility that must continue to function for the public benefit during a 1 in 100 (1%) AEP flood event, such as but not limited to a Hospital, the local government shall not grant development approval unless it can be demonstrated that the functionality and safety of the facility can be maintained during the flood event 3.
-Land set out in Schedule B of this Scheme.
+No. Description of land Requirements

+1. All land zoned or reserved under this Scheme. out in an adopted Plan or Local Dev Map indicates a co ed elsewhere in thi Precinct Structur elopment Plan, wh oding under the Re of any building sh e Plan, Precinct here the Scheme esidential Design

+Density code Maximum wall height Maximum building height

+R15, R20, R25, R30, R35, R40 7.0 metres 9.0 metres

+R50 & R60 10.0 metres 12.0 metres

+R80, R100 N/A 15.0 metres

+R160 N/A 18.0 metres

+R-AC4 N/A 12.0 metres

+R-AC3 N/A 21.0 metres

+R-AC2 N/A 24.0 metres

+R-AC1 N/A 30.0 metres

+permit variations requirements who matters set out in Ground levels (3) A site shall not floor level of habi ng (1), the local go to the maximum h ere the variation is a local planning p be developed unle table rooms is not exceedance probal eight consistent with policy. ess the finished less than the 1 in

+developed for low rnment may perm ver levels than pres adequate protectio

+Table 10 - Additional requirements that apply to land in Scheme area water seepage and a 1 in 100 (1%) AEP flood event is provided.
+(5) For any portion of the site raised in accordance with (3), the natural ground level of the site shall be determined to be the 1 in 100 (1%) AEP flood event 2.
+Land set out in Schedule B of this Scheme. level.
 Site and development requirements (1) Development shall comply with any site or development requirement set out in Schedule B of this Scheme.
-4. Land involving the development of Residential Uses (Other), or Non-Residential land use as set out in Table 4.
+3. Land involving the development of Residential Uses (Other), or Non- Residential land use as set out in Table 4.
 Design of Residential (Other) and Non-Residential buildings (1) Unless otherwise varied by an adopted Precinct Structure Plan, Precinct Plan, Local Development Plan or local planning policy, building(s) designed in accordance with the Residential Design Codes, as if the building(s) contained dwellings, in respect to plot ratio, street and lot boundary setbacks, open space and landscaping (as relevant).
-(2) Buildings designed in accordance with (1) above as follows: (a) Where the site is coded R40 or greater, in accordance with Volume 2 of the R-Codes; or, (b) Otherwise in accordance with Volume 1 of the R-Codes.
-5. All land zoned or reserved under this Home Business (1) This clause applies to all Home Business developments.
-Scheme.
-(2) A Home Business shall not involve: (a) the calling of more than fifteen (15) clients per week or more than three (3) clients per day to the land; (b) the storage, preparation or sale of foodstuffs; (c) the breeding, keeping or selling of any animal; or, (d) the storage of goods, merchandise, materials, equipment or supplies other than within a building.
-6. All land zoned or reserved under this Scheme.
-Minimum Parking (1) All development, with the exception of development falling within Residential Uses (Dwellings) described in the zoning table, shall comply with the on-site parking requirements set out in the table below:
+(2) Buildings designed in accordance with (1) above as follows: as follows: (a) Where the site is coded R40 or greater, in accordance with Volume 2 of the R-Codes; or, (b) Otherwise in accordance with Volume 1 of the R-Codes.
+4. All land involving a Home Business Home Business (1) Notwithstanding the term outlined in clause 38 of this Scheme: (a) A Home Business shall not involve the calling of more than fifteen (15) clients per week and more than three (3) clients per day to the land. (b) A Home Business shall not involve: (i) the storage, preparation or sale of foodstuffs; (ii) the breeding, keeping or selling of any animal; or, (iii) the storage of goods, merchandise, materials, equipment or supplies other than within a building.
+5. All land zoned or reserved under this Scheme.
+Vehicle Parking (1) Development shall comply with any on-site parking requirements set out in any adopted Precinct Structure Plan, Precinct Plan, Local Development Plan, the R-Codes, or local planning policy applicable to the development.